lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Proposal of Modelon
 ~~~~~~~~~~~~~~~~~~~

 **Use the fmi2SetReal() to set continuous states**:

 In this approach, we use ``fmi2SetReal()`` to set individual state variable.
-This approach requires an extension to the FMI standard
+This approach requires a modification of the FMI standard
 and is equivalent to ``fmi2SetSpecificContinuousStates()``.

 **Add Time as a state variable**:

 JModelica provides directional derivatives.
 If ``Time`` is added as a state variable, then the directional